pprachas/info_mech/README.md

 |utils|scripts for all functions used in this work|
 |validation|code validation for analytical solution and information estimates (all legacy code)|

+Note that legacies files and directories are not cleaned but are not used to reproduce results in the paper.

 ##  Pytests